Introduction to Minor Name Changes in Maine

 Some probate courts do not require a hearing.
 In this case, the 'return date’ is the last day someone could file an objection to the name change petition.
 Once this date passes, the judge will most likely approve the petition and issue the certificate of name change.

-For minors, if there is a contested hearing (where the parents disagree) the Judge will consider ‘Best Interest factors’ to determine whether to grant the name change.
+For minors, if there is a contested hearing (where the parents or guardians disagree) the Judge will consider ‘Best Interest factors’ to determine whether to grant the name change.
 This includes listening to the minor’s own preference and expressions of what they want, and harms caused by continuing to use their current legal name.
 If the minor is 14 years old or older, the Judge will probably want to hear from them directly and give weight to the minor’s expressed wishes.

 Do I have to update my birth certificate, too?
 If I want to, how do I change a birth record to reflect the name change?